-Location: Just five miles north of Kingman, Arizona lies the Cerbat herd Area (HA) in the northwestern portion of the state.
-East of U.S. Highway 93 toward Las Vegas, Nevada, the Cerbat HA runs west of Stockton Hill Road.
-The historic mining town of Chloride, Arizona sits at the western base of the HA.
+Location: The Cerbat Herd Area (HA) starts five miles north of Kingman in the northwestern portion of the state.
+The HA lies east of U.S. Highway 93 and west of Stockton Hill Road.
+The historic mining town of Chloride sits at the western base of the HA.

-History: The Cerbat HA is one of only two HA’s in Arizona known as home to wild horses.
+History: The Cerbat HA is one of two wild horse HAs in Arizona.
 There are several popular beliefs concerning the origin of this particular herd.
 One theory is that the Cerbats are descendants of Spanish mustangs, introduced as early as the 1500s.
 A second theory is that these horses escaped from early explorers in the 1700s.
 Yet another belief is that the horses were abandoned by livestock ranchers in the early 1800s.
 Though the horses do typically show some signs of Spanish descent, their exact origin remains a matter of speculation by scientists.
-Regardless, this heard is protected by law.
+Regardless, this herd is protected by law.

-Population: About 60 wild horses roam the Cerbat HA today.
-The population is relatively stable, and as a result, recruitment is fairly low.
-It is believed that the high density of mountain lions roaming within the HA keeps the wild horse population stable.
-The body size of a Cerbat horse is usually small, with an average weight ranging between 750 to 800 pounds and an average height of 14 to 16 hands.
+Population: About 70 wild horses roam the Cerbat HA.
+The population is relatively stable.
+It is believed that the high density of mountain lions roaming within the HA keeps the wild horse population from growing rapidly.
+The body size of a Cerbat horse is usually small, with an average weight of between 750 and 800 pounds and an average height of 14 to 16 hands (56 to 64 inches).
 The horses are predominately bays, with numerous red, strawberry and blue roans.
-Other colors include grey, black, sorrel and dun.
+Other colors include gray, black, sorrel, and dun.

 Management: The horses are managed as living symbols of the historic and pioneer spirit of the West.
-To date, an Appropriate Management Level has not been determined for the Cerbat wild horse population.
 With relatively stable numbers, removals by the BLM have not been necessary, and the habitation conditions remain good.
-At times, animals may be removed to drought conditions, or if they become a problem for private land owners.
-When this occurs, the horse is wormed, vaccinated against equine diseases, branded and offered to the public through the BLM’s Adopt a Wild Horse or Burros Program.
+At times, animals may be removed due to drought conditions, or if they become a problem for private landowners.
+When this occurs, the horse is wormed, vaccinated against equine diseases, branded and offered to the public through the BLM’s Adopt a Wild Horse or Burro Program.